prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 #### Commands and arguments

-We already covered `GetSKC` and `AdaptationSave` in this guy, but a complete list of commands and arguments are available [here](https://github.com/gmenounos/kw1281test/wiki/Commands). kw1281 test gets really interesting when you start playing with `BasicSetting` -- you can learn more about Basic Settings at [Ross-Tech](https://www.ross-tech.com/vcds/tour/b-settings.php).
+We already covered `GetSKC` and `AdaptationSave` in this guide, but a complete list of commands and arguments is available [here](https://github.com/gmenounos/kw1281test/wiki/Commands). kw1281 test gets really interesting when you start playing with `BasicSetting` -- you can learn more about Basic Settings at [Ross-Tech](https://www.ross-tech.com/vcds/tour/b-settings.php).

 ### Contact
 Did you find this guide helpful?
 Do you have some suggestions on how it can be improved?
 [Send me an email](mailto:tony@mediumtonysgarage.com) or make some [edits on GitHub](https://github.com/prestia/mediumtonys/blob/main/_posts/2023-08-31-mk4-vw-key-coding.md).
 The developer of kw1281test is also extremely active at [TDI Club](https://forums.tdiclub.com/index.php?threads/kw1281test-a-free-vds-pro-vagtacho-alternative.509151/).